 Life Orb is the necessary item as it maximizes Infernape's damage output.
 Iron Fist is the ability of choice because it boosts Mach Punch's power.

-Lucario is one of the top offensive threats in the fourth generation games.
+Lucario is one of the top offensive threats in the fourth-generation games.
 It boasts high attack and special attack stats, decent speed, great STAB attacks in Close Combat and Aura Sphere, and many other useful attacking options.

 Swords Dance lets Lucario boost its Attack, setting it up for a sweep.
-Close Combat serves as a Fighting-type STAB attack that has good coverage and is very powerful when boosted, hitting Steel, Rock, Dark, Normal and Ice Pokémon.
+Close Combat serves as a Fighting-type STAB attack that has good coverage and is very powerful when boosted, hitting Steel, Rock, Dark, Normal, and Ice Pokémon.
 It is very powerful when boosted.
-Extreme Speed lets Lucario out-prioritize all opposing priority, even from Pokémon that are faster than it.
+Extreme Speed lets Lucario out-prioritize all opposing priorities, even from Pokémon that are faster than it.
 It also gives Lucario a good option to hit common Choice Scarf users or Pokémon that are naturally faster than it.
 Bullet Punch is a weaker alternative despite its STAB boost, but it is significant in that it serves as a priority move.
 Ice Punch hits Ice types hard, while Earthquake hits Fire types, and Crunch hits Ghost types.
 Iron Tail can also be used in the last moveslot to hit Fairy-type Pokémon, especially when you consider that Bullet Punch may not do enough to KO them even when boosted.